jhenin/qwrap/README.md

 * `refatoms`: if `compound` is set, each group may be wrapped according to its geometric center, or to the center of a set of reference atoms within the group.
 Then reference atoms are defined by nonzero `occ`upancy (when converted to integer, that is, *greater than 1*).
 An example use is to wrap lipid molecules as residues, and give all phosphorus atoms nonzero occupancy so that each lipid has its phosphorus atom in the center unit cell.
 * `center`: the geometric center of the given selection text will be translated to (0, 0, 0).
 Not supported by qunwrap.

+## Examples
-A classic usage to wrap the solvent around a protein would be:
+A classic use to wrap the solvent around a protein would be:
 ```
 qwrap sel "not protein" center protein
 ```